Heinrich Kreuzer: Biography

-His daughters, Elisabeth ("Elise") and Marie were also opera singers.
+His daughters, Elisabeth ("Elise") and Marie, were also opera singers.
 Elise's relationship with Prince Paul of Thurn and Taxis, which started in October 1866, caused a major scandal.
 Their eventual morganatic marriage resulted in her husband having to give up his title and rank and change his name to "Paul von Fels".
-His younger daughter, Marie (born on 11 March 1839 in Salzburg, died on 7 January 1904 in Ulm), married the actor Ludwig Barnay in 1864.
+His younger daughter, Marie (11 March 1839, Salzburg – 7 January 1904, Ulm), married the actor Ludwig Barnay in 1864.
 The couple divorced in 1880.